 |Delivery fees||Estimated $150||$150|

 This is the difference maker (or the “X Factor” as Simon Cowell would say), as everything else that has been provided is the exact same across the board from one company to the next.
 You absolutely 100% get what you pay for in the labor department in terms of the long-term durability and integrity of your project.

-There are installers who have been installing artificial grass for six to 12 months and there are installers who have been installing turf for more than 15 years.
+There are installers who have been installing artificial grass for 6 to 12 months and there are installers who have been installing turf for more than 15 years.
 You might guess that the team with over 15+ years under their belt might cost a little more, and you are absolutely right!
-But boy oh boy, well worth the investment!
+But you will come to find out that it was worth the investment.

 You can always go cheap here; however, the last thing you want is to be regretting that decision later down the road when your project is falling apart and the company is out of business or day laborers are nowhere to be found.

 If you are looking to get your installation done right the first time and never have to think about it again, then you will want to pay the extra money to get a solid installation crew to install your project.
 This is definitely not an area to shave off a few dollars.

 Listed below are some of the overhead costs for a legitimate synthetic grass company: